Balanced spanning trees of the 2-by-N grid: Introduction

 Recent advances in computational redistricting have sparked interest in \emph{balanced} spanning trees.
 Several algorithms have been used in court cases this decade to argue that voting maps are biased, including ReCom (\cite{DeFord_Duchin_Solomon_2020, Cannon_Duchin_Randall_Rule_2022}), Forest ReCom (\cite{Autry_Carter_Herschlag_Hunter_Mattingly_2023}) and SMC (\cite{McCartan_Imai_2023}).
 Each of these algorithms is capable of generating an ensemble of thousands or millions of random nonpartisan maps by repeatedly performing a step that involves drawing a random spanning tree of a graph and identifying a \emph{balanced cut edge} (an edge whose removal partitions the vertices into two sets of approximately equal weight), if one exists.
 A better theoretical understanding of this likelihood could help to understand the performance of these algorithms and improve upon them.

 A significant step was recently taken in this direction.
 The authors of~\cite{Charikar_Liu_Liu_Vuong_2023} proposed a provably fast-mixing algorithm for sampling not-necessarily-balanced partitions of the vertices of a graph into connected pieces.
 In the case of grids, they conjectured that a sufficiently large portion of such a sample would be balanced.
 In the redistricting context, this amounts to building an ensemble of voting maps whose districts are not even approximately equipopulous, and hoping that enough are balanced to yield a sufficiently large subsample of legal maps.
 Their conjecture was proven by the authors of~\cite{Cannon_Pegden_Tucker-Foltz_2024}, who established that for fixed $k$, the portion of spanning trees of the $n$-by-$m$ square grid that are $k$-\emph{balanced} is at least $1/\text{poly}(m,n)$, where ``$k$-balanced'' means there exist $k-1$ edges whose removal partitions the vertices into $k$ sets of equal sizes.
+Very recent work has expanded these results and proof techniques~\cite{Cannon_Pegden_Tucker-Foltz_2025},~\cite{Gillman_Platnick_Randall_2025},~\cite{Chen_Munagala_Sankar_2025}.